 - 5 inshore fishers are of the view that its presence and abundance may be altering shrimp - 6 behavior, presence and abundance, causing shrimp to move higher in the water column - 7 where it would not be detected by the DFO multi-species surveys.
-Additionally, shrimp - 8 are an important food source for cod and the increased predation overall ,particularly - 9 while alternative high-energy prey (i.e. capelin) is low, may be having a negative impact10 on shrimp.
-This is one of the priorities identified by the Science / Resource Management - on shrimp.
-This is one of the priorities identified by thWorking Group mentioned in section 8.1. - 12
+Additionally, shrimp - 8 are an important food source for cod and the increased predation overall ,particularly - 9 while alternative high-energy prey (i.e. capelin) is low, may be having a negative impact - on shrimp.
+This is one of the priorities identified by the Science / Resource Management Working Group mentioned in section 8.1. - 11 12